utility-code/functionFinder/README.md

  - Arguments (Default is True.
 Change only if you want False)
    - -f Generate for Functions
    - -c Generate for Classes
+   - -fo Format to save graph. **Default png.
+If you have a "huge" library.
+Use pdf or svg**
    - ef:
    ```py
     python main.py -fc -d "../datafly/"